Tunisians impatient for revolution to bear fruit

 "There are lots of people in Tazarka who do not have work.
 There is just the post office, the police station and that's it," he said.

-An executive with ENI in Tunisia said he was not authorized to talk about the dispute.
+An executive with ENI in Tunisia said he was not authorised to talk about the dispute.
 The company's headquarters in Italy did not respond to a request for comment.

 A TYPICAL STORY